In this post, we will understand how to use Serilog in AWS Lambda to store logs in AWS CloudWatch.

 Your appsettings.json

-file should look like below:
+file should look like the below:

 Install Microsoft.Extensions.Configuration.Json